swiftlang/swift-evolution/proposals/0226-package-manager-target-based-dep-resolution.md

 the products that are used in the dependees.

-The products declared in the target dependencies will need to provide their package name unless the package and product have the same name.
+The products declared in the target dependencies will need to provide their package identity unless the package and product have the same name.
 SwiftPM will diagnose the invalid product declarations and emit an error.

-Similarly, SwiftPM will validate the dependency declarations.
-It will be required that the case used in the URL basename and the package name match in order to allow inferring the package name from the URL.
-It is recommended to keep consistent casing for the package name and the basename.
-Otherwise, the package name will be required to specified in the dependency declaration.
-Note that the basename will be computed by stripping the ".git" suffix from the URL (if present).

 As an example, consider the following package manifests: